-This course involves reading, writing, group work, and completing online assignments.
-You will need to put in consistent effort throughout the semester.
-To receive full attendance & participation credit, you need to speak up in class and demonstrate active learning (passive presence is not enough).
-Even though it is an introductory level course, this class is designed to be challenging, so do not expect an easy A. That said, the course is designed for you to succeed if you put in the work.
+This course involves reading, writing, in-class group work, and completing online assignments.
+To receive full attendance & participation credit during each unit, you need to speak up in class and demonstrate active learning (passive presence is not enough).
+The course is introductory level course yet is designed to be challenging - so do not expect an easy A. That said, the course is designed for you to succeed if you put in the work.